nopara73/ZeroLink/README.md

 ### P2P anonymous communication protocols

 As Maxwell noted:
 > Any transaction privacy system that hopes to hide user's addresses should start with some kind of anonymity network.
 This is no different.
-Fortunately networks like Tor, I2P, Bitmessage, and Freenet all already exist and could all be used for this.
+Fortunately networks like [Tor](https://www.torproject.org/), [I2P](https://geti2p.net/), [Bitmessage](https://bitmessage.org/), and [Freenet](https://freenetproject.org/) all already exist and could all be used for this.
 (Freenet would result in rather slow transactions, however)

-Another advantage of CoinShuffle++ is that it does not require such anonymity network as an external dependency, rather it implements its own P2P mixing protocol, DiceMix:
+Another advantage of [CoinShuffle++](https://crypsys.mmci.uni-saarland.de/projects/FastDC/draft-paper.pdf) is that it does not require such anonymity network as an external dependency, rather it implements its own P2P mixing protocol, DiceMix:
 >  We conceptualize these P2P anonymous communication protocols as P2P mixing, and present a novel P2P mixing protocol, DiceMix, that needs only four communication rounds in the best case, and 4 + 2f rounds in the worst case with f malicious peers.

 ZeroLink requires such P2P anonymous protocols at mixing and at transaction broadcasting.
 [Tor](https://www.torproject.org/) is the most widely deployed such protocol, therefore ZeroLink chooses to rely on it.
-Note also an ZeroLink compliant application should not use a Tor proxy to the clearnet, but rather stay inside the Tor network and constrain its communication with [hidden services](https://www.torproject.org/docs/hidden-services.html.en).
-This is to protect against of various [attacks](https://en.wikipedia.org/wiki/Tor_(anonymity_network)#Weaknesses).
+Note also a ZeroLink compliant application should not use a Tor proxy to the clearnet, but rather stay inside the Tor network and constrain its communication with [hidden services](https://www.torproject.org/docs/hidden-services.html.en).
+This constrain is needed in order to dodge various [attacks](https://en.wikipedia.org/wiki/Tor_(anonymity_network)#Weaknesses).

-Elimination of Tor dependency should be an interest of future research.
+Elimination of the Tor dependency should be an interest of future research.

 ### Privacy Is Teamwork

 The theoretical anonymity set of a mixing technique is misleading.
-As an example it matters little what tracks the user leaves on the Blockchain if, due to the architechture of its wallet, a central server is already aware of all its wallet addresses, so it knows the link between an input and an output of a mix.
+For example it matters little what tracks the user leaves on the Blockchain if, due to the architechture of its wallet, a third party can re-estabilish the links through other channels, as it was the case with Mycelium's undeployed CoinShuffle implementation: [ShufflePuff](https://github.com/DanielKrawisz/Shufflepuff).
 If one user of the mix gets deanonymized the real anonymity set of the rest of the users gets lower, too, therefore it is not acceptable that a set of users are using a mixing technique in a flawed way.

 ### Transactions And Transaction Chains

 Any Bitcoin mixing techique must use a common denomination, otherwise simple amount analysis can re-estabilish the links, as Kristov Atlas did in his [CoinJoin Sudoku](http://www.coinjoinsudoku.com) analysis of Blockchain.info's [SharedCoin](https://github.com/sharedcoin/Sharedcoin) (service "temporarily" cancelled due to awareness of its privacy limitations and reports of stuck transactions.)
-This notion leads to multiple rounds.
+This notion leads to mixing in multiple rounds.
 For example if a user wants to mix 8 bitcoins and the mixing denomination is 1 bitcoin, then it must use 8 mixing rounds.
 As Mike Hearn [put it](https://groups.google.com/forum/#!msg/bitcoinj/Ys13qkTwcNg/9qxnhwnkeoIJ):
 > The problem starts when we realise that what we actually care about is not transactions but rather transaction chains.

+When a Bitcoin wallet does not find enough value on an unspent transaction output (utxo), then it joins together that utxo with another utxo the wallet contains.
-For example if our post-mix wallet would function as a normal Bitcoin wallet, too, the observer would notice post-mix transactions, those are joining together mixed outputs.
-In this case the real anonymity set of all the users who participated in the same mixes would suffer.
+If our post-mix wallet would function as a normal Bitcoin wallet, too, the observer would notice post-mix transactions, those are joining together mixed outputs.
+Since pre-mix wallets naturally divide and join utxos in order to fund a mixing round with the correct amount, similarly to CoinJoin Sudoku, a simple amount analysis on transactions chains, instead of transactions could re-estabilish links between pre-mix and post-mix wallets.

-If [Confidential Transactions](https://elementsproject.org/elements/confidential-transactions/) are introduced to Bitcoin in the future, it could potentially solve the "denomination issue".
+It is also worth to note if [Confidential Transactions](https://elementsproject.org/elements/confidential-transactions/) (CT) are introduced to Bitcoin in the future, it could potentially solve the "denomination issue".
+Tim Ruffing's [ValueSuffle](https://eprint.iacr.org/2017/238.pdf) is such scheme that utilizes CT.

 ### Theoretical And Real Anonymity Set